dutes/ci_portfolio_three/README.md

 ## Deployment
 The application was deployed on Heroku using the Code Institute template and instructions.
 Once you created a Heroku account and linked it to your Github account you must follow these steps:
-1. Open the Heroku dashboard and select click on the 'new' button in the top right corner, followed by create new
+1. Open the Heroku dashboard and select click on the 'new' button in the top right corner, followed by create new.
-2. Give your app a name and chose the European region, then click 'create app' (app name must be unique)
+2. Give your app a name and chose the European region, then click 'create app' (app name must be unique).
 3. Click on the settings tab.
 4. Click on reveal config vars, enter PORT in the KEY input field and 8000 in the value, then click the add button.
 5. scroll down to Buildpacks section.